← Back to Blog

 The Bottom Line

 Choose Pexels if: You want a balance of quality and volume.
-Good for photographers building a consistent presence.
+Good for photographers building a consistent presence and seeking diverse backlinks across industries.

-Choose Pixabay if: You want maximum downloads and don't mind the mixed environment.
+Choose Pixabay if: You want maximum downloads and international reach.
 Good for niche content that might get lost on smaller platforms.

 Choose all three if: You have the time and want maximum exposure.
 This is the optimal strategy for backlink building.